-Within the general region of the WCPO, the SPC-OFP, CCSBT, ISC and IATTC are regional fisheries bodies that maintain commercial fisheries data for tuna fisheries.
+Relevant to the WCPO region, the SPC-OFP, CCSBT, ISC and IATTC are regional fisheries bodies that maintain commercial fisheries data for tuna fisheries.
 In all cases, member states provide catch effort and landings data to the regional organisation.
 While the SPC-OFP and IATTC have long-established fisheries database capabilities, the CCSBT has recently developed a Commission database of catch, effort, landings and length composition data, and ISC is in the process of developing comprehensive database and data management systems.
-Of these groups, only IATTC has staff members in the field to collect supplemental catch data.
+Of these groups, only

+IATTC has staff members in the field to collect supplemental catch data.
 All four organisations collect or receive logbook data but the data do not include all fisheries from some nations or gear types.
 For example, the SPC-OFP collects logbook data on standard forms from both domestic and foreign fisheries.
 The logsheet data held by OFP for 1999 cover 47% of the catch of tuna in the WCPO.
 Excluding the domestic fisheries of Indonesia and the Philippines, which account for 33% of the catch of tuna in the WCPO, logsheet coverage is 68% (Lawson et al. 2002).
+A notable characteristic of the data held by SPC-OFP is that the majority originates from coastal state submissions inclusive of data relating to PICT national fisheries and DWFNs fishing under access arrangements in PICT territorial waters.

 In the case of the international organisations reviewed, ICCAT, IOTC and CCAMLR receive catch and effort data from flag states according to standardised reporting formats.
 In the case of IOTC and CCAMLR, contracting parties are obliged to submit data in a standard format using standard codes in either paper or electronic form.
-In the case of CCAMLR, a comprehensive Fishery Data Submission Manual, produced in English, French, Russian and Spanish, provides guidelines for data submission including: deadlines for submission, data forms and guidelines for their completion, and standard definitions and codes.
+In the case of CCAMLR, a comprehensive Fishery Data Submission Manual, produced in English, French, Russian and Spanish, provides guidelines for data submission including: deadlines for submission, data forms, explanatory guidelines, and standard definitions and codes.

 Several WCPO organisations provide co-ordination and review of data-oriented activities.
 The SCTB co-ordinates data collection, compilation and dissemination according to agreed principles and procedures.
-While membership in SCTB is open to all interested parties, not all nations fishing in the WCPO are able to participate (for example, in past years, financial difficulties have curtailed participation by Indonesia, Philippines and Pacific Island States).
+While membership in SCTB is open to all interested parties, not all nations fishing in the WCPO are able to participate (for example, in past years, financial difficulties have curtailed full participation by Indonesia, Philippines and some Pacific Island States).
 The ISC has a primary task to regularly assess and analyse fishery and other relevant information concerning tuna and tuna-like species.
-Its membership consists of distant water fishing nations.
+Its membership consists largely of distant water fishing nations.